stormchaserroleplaying/stormchaserRPG/Talents/Druid/Firethorn/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points<br>**Actions:** 1
-*You can sprout thorns and vines from your body, which protects you from incoming blows as well as being used offensively.*
+*You can sprout thorns and vines from your body.
+They protect you from incoming blows and can be used offensively.*

 You can expend mana to sprout these vines.
 You gain 1d4 + 4 temporary stamina for the 1st point of mana spent and 5 additional temporary stamina for each point of mana spent thereafter.
 The maximum amount of mana that you may spend for one use is equal to the maximum spell level that you can cast.
 While this feature is active, you gain the following benefits:
 * You benefit from +1d to your Strength defence and Strength-based skill checks.